-KGHM Ajax was formed to facilitate the exploration and development of the Ajax Project located near Kamloops, British Columbia.
+KGHM Ajax was formed to facilitate the exploration and development of the Ajax Project.
 The Company owns 20% (KGHM: 80%) of the common and voting shares of KGHM Ajax and adjusts for its share of the profits and/or losses of KGHM Ajax as well as any distributions received from KGHM Ajax (none to date).